Meet Livja Jaho, Videographer/Editor

 What’s a true hidden gem you’ve stumbled upon?

-Joe The Juice (not a hidden gem at all, but we don’t have them in the US!)
+Joe The Juice (not a hidden gem at all, but they haven’t made their way to every US state yet!)
 I was introduced to them in Reykjavik airport and always top buy for a fresh veggie juice after my connecting flights. #WOWairlines

 Best foreign curse word you know?